HYLD.TO vs HRIF.TO: Income Fund Comparison

 Also see: HYLD.TO individual review · HRIF.TO individual review

 HYLD.TO: Fund is subject to the fees of the underlying portfolio.
 You pay the aggregate fees of all the child ETF's contained within.
 This is 2.37% which is a very high expense ratio.
-Info at: https://hamiltonetfs.com/wp-content/uploads/2025/01/ETF-Facts-HYLD-EN-2025-01.pdf HRIF.TO: ETF is subject to fees of the underlying ETFs in the portfolio.
-MER is 0.95% which is on the higher side.
+Info at: https://hamiltonetfs.com/wp-content/uploads/2025/01/ETF-Facts-HYLD-EN-2025-01.pdf HRIF.TO: MER is 0.99% as per ETF Facts (December 31 2025).
+No management fee charged at fund level - costs reflect the underlying ETF fees.
 HYLD.TO the inception date for HYLD was February 4 2022.
-HRIF.TO april 12th 2023 was fund start date.
+HRIF.TO april 12 2023 was the fund start date.
+Fund is over 3 years old - rounds up to 4 years for scoring.
 Full Dependability and Return scores for both funds are available in the app.

 | HYLD.TO | HRIF.TO | |